-The Ostrom Workshop Concludes Inaugural Summer Academy May 2022
+The Ostrom Workshop Hosted a Summer Academy in 2022

 The Ostrom Workshop hosted a one-of-a-kind workshop event over the summer of 2022.
 We worked with members of the International Association for the Study of the Commons’ (IASC) Early Career Network to create and design a special Academy to introduce early-career scholars and practitioners to the literatures and methodologies for which the Ostrom Workshop is known, including but not limited to: Ostrom Design Principles, Analytical Frameworks (IAD, GKC, SES), Polycentricity, and the Bloomington School.